Cuxhaven: Geographical and cultural background

 The town is served by Cuxhaven station.

 The island of Neuwerk is situated 8 km off the coast from Cuxhaven.
 At low tide the water recedes so far from the coast that the island can be reached either by mudflat hiking or by horse carriage.

 A modern landmark of Cuxhaven is the Friedrich-Clemens-Gerke Tower, a telecommunication tower built of concrete, which is not accessible to the public.
 It is not really a landmark, for many cities in Germany have a similar tower.

-The high-test peroxide (HTP) submarine U 1407, was raised from where she had been scuttled in Cuxhaven after WWII and rebuilt by the British, being commissioned as HMS Meteorite.
-It was the catalyst for a series of German-made Air-independent propulsion submarines such as the Type 212 submarine and Type 214 submarine.
+The high-test peroxide (HTP) submarine U1407 was raised from where she had been scuttled in Cuxhaven after WWII and rebuilt by the British, being commissioned as HMS Meteorite.
+It was the catalyst for a series of German-made air-independent propulsion submarines such as the Type 212 and Type 214.

+Harbours

+The Cuxport deep-water port has begun operations in 1997.
+It is crucial for the continued economic development of the city of Cuxhaven and its surrounding area.
+Until 1993, the site of the new port belonged to the Free and Hanseatic City of Hamburg.
+After long negotiations with Hamburg this land became the property of the state of Lower Saxony, which then invested approximately €140 million in the construction of the new port facilities.
+There are six berths at two terminals (Europakai and Lübbertkai).
+The port is located at the Elbe estuary, near the Kiel Canal to the Baltic Sea.

+The Cuxhaven multi-purpose terminal is (as of July 2025) operated by Cuxport GmbH, a subsidiary of Rhenus AG & Co.
+KG (74.9%) and the Hamburg-based HHLA (Hamburger Hafen und Logistik AG, 25.1%).

+The main businesses are RoRo transport, new vehicle storage and shipping (295,644 units in 2021), container handling, and the storage and handling of plant components for offshore wind farms.
+Components such as tower sections, rotor blades, and nacelles for onshore wind turbines are also handled.

+In 2021, about 2.448 million tonnes of goods were handled in maritime transport.
+The offshore infrastructure sector is significantly expanded in 2025-2029.